Richard Ross Dealt With Some Major High And Low Points During His Time As Philadelphia's Top Cop

 “It really makes me sick because we are in a position to know better,” Ross said following the discovery.

-But perhaps Ross’s ultimate challenge came less than a week before his resignation when a gunman opened fire, shooting six of his men.
+But perhaps Ross’ ultimate challenge came less than a week before his resignation when a gunman opened fire, shooting six of his officers.

 What We Know About Acting Philadelphia Police Commissioner Christine Coulter